ryanpeh/SmartNUS/docs/DeveloperGuide.md

 1. User input and the current `QuizManager` object are passed to the `LogicManager` to execute.
 2. `LogicManager` will then call `QuizInputParser`, which will identify type of the current `Question` from `QuizManager`, which will return a `AnswerMcqCommandParser`.
-3. Once parsed, `QuizCommandParser` will return a `QuizCommand`, and when executed, will update the questions available in the model with the questions to be displayed in the quiz as well as return a `CommandResult` that indicates to start the quiz.
+3. The `AnswerMcqCommandParser` will return a `QuizCommand`, and when executed, will update `QuizManager` with the choice selected by the user, as well as return a `CommandResult` with the response to be displayed to the user.
-4. The `CommandResult` is then returned back to `MainWindow` which will then create a new `QuizWindow` to be displayed.
+4. The `CommandResult` is then returned back to the `QuizWindow` which will then update the Ui with the updated message and the selected choice from `QuizManager`.